gvwilson/thirdbit/src/fiction/in-heck/index.md

 <section markdown="1">

-## Ambush (Gumption)
+## Taken (Gumption)

 Special Blazes put two fingers in his mouth and whistled loudly.
-Meribeth jerked upright.
-"Wuzza?"

-"Wake 'em up,"
-Special Blazes ordered crisply, pointing at Crusher and Bee Six Vee.
+"Wake up," he ordered Bee Six Vee.
+"We got work to do."

+"And you,"
+he continued,
+rounding on Sindy, Maddy, and Gumption.
-"Then get these three into the trees and sit on them."
+"You get into the trees and keep your heads down.
-He turned to the Gumption and the Roo sisters.
-"You do *exactly* what she says.
-Understood?"

-"And you."
-He pointed at Dockety without waiting for the teenagers to answer.
-"Back down to the main road.
-No, no arguing.
-You get down to the main road, and if you see anything bigger than a butterfly you get back up here and let us know.
-Being ambushed would truly ruin my day."
+Understood?
+You too,"
+he snarled,
+waving Able toward the trees.

 "Wait!"
 Gumption protested.
 "I can fight!
 I've been practicin'!"

-The tiger and Special Leaf exchanged looks.
+The tiger and Thoughtful exchanged looks.
-"This isn't a story, Gumption," the old tortoise said.
+"This isn't a story, son,"
+the rabbit said.
-There was a hardness there that Maddy had never heard before.
+There was a hardness in her voice that hadn't been there a moment before.
-"You stay with Maddy and Sindy and do exactly what the Operator says."
+"You stay with your friends and keep outta trouble."
+But then she reached into the wagon and pulled out a squat gun with a wide mouth and handed it to the young goat.

+Special Blazes shrugged out of his uniform jacket.
-The tech on his arms lit up as he rolled up his sleeves and swept his arms from side to side.
+The tech on his arms lit up.
-The ground rumbled and heaved itself into awaist-deep trench with a mounded wall in front of it.
-Special Blazes clapped him on the shoulder.
-Thoughtful touched the brim of his hat in salute and slid in, cradling his rifle.
+Thoughtful touched the brim of her hat in salute and shouldered her rifle.

-Crouching behind a stand of dwarf larch trees a few moments later, Gumption could smell dry earth under his feet, Meribeth's sweaty fur, the soap that Mama Roo used on her children, and the shame boiling off his cheeks.
+Crouching behind a stand of larch trees a few moments later, Gumption could smell dry earth under his feet, the soap that Mama Roo used on her children, and the shame boiling off his cheeks.
-The bear had a small cannon in her hands and a pair of wicked-looking hatchets on her belt.
-Her scowl told Gumption that questions wouldn't be welcome even if he had any more sensible than,
-"Are we gonna be aright?"

 The helibots' rotors whined and then shrieked as they dove at the camp.
 Bright sparks danced across their bellies.
-Gumption heard the *rat a tat tat* of their guns a moment later.
-Puffs of dirt spattered from the ground.
+Gumption heard the *rat a tat tat* of their guns a moment later as puffs of dirt spattered from the ground.

 *Chonk!*
-A white streak shot up from the trench Special Leaf had made.
+A white streak lanced up from where Thoughtful had sheltered behind the wagon.
-Thoughtful's shot went straight through one of the attackers.
+Her shot went straight through one of the attackers.
 The bot tumbled end over end before breaking apart.
 "That's one,"
-Meribeth muttered as the smoldering fragments fell.
+Gumption muttered as the smoldering fragments fell.

-The two remaining bots shot away in different directions, circled around, and came in for a second pass at right angles to each other.
+The two remaining bots zipped away in opposite directions, circled around, and came in for a second pass at right angles to each other.
-The earth rumbled again as Special Leaf heaved another protective wall out of the ground.

 *Chonk!*
 Thoughtful's second shot nicked one of the bots off center.
 Its rotors whined as it vainly tried to right itself